-Welcome to my first recipe post in forever!
 Today I’m sharing how to make delightful sparkling cranberry Greek yogurt muffins.
 Yes, I’m still obsessed with Greek yogurt!
 It works wonderfully as a substitute for oil in most baked goods, so these muffins are low in fat and high in protein.
 They’re basically a legitimate breakfast food. 😉

 As regular readers know, I do not eat much sugar and prefer not to bake very sweet things.

 If you have a major sweet tooth, you may want to increase the amount of sugar or decrease the quantity of cranberries to one cup.

 My husband and I love these cranberry muffins, but if you’re used to ‘standard’ American desserts, you may not find them as enjoyable.
 If you’re fond of ingredient swaps like Greek yogurt for oil and using less sugar, or if you are more accustomed to European desserts, I think you’ll enjoy these cranberry muffins, too!

 Maybe that sounds like an odd way to introduce a recipe, but I recently had an unpleasant comment from someone on a different recipe complaining that they didn’t understand why anyone would like the end result because it wasn’t sweet and tasted like yogurt.
 That was kind of the point of that particular recipe!
 Anyway, that’s why I wanted to leave a friendly reminder for any folks stopping by who aren’t familiar with my low sugar ways. =)

 Like most baked goods, these muffins are easy to freeze.